Brisbane City Council provides land and facilities for eligible not-for-profit community organisations to use through lease or licence agreements.

 Council cannot guarantee the allocation of community facilities to every organisation that applies.
 However, we will explore all available options to assist each community organisation.

 To lease or licence a Council facility, you must:

 - have open membership

-- show how you meet financial obligations of a lease, licence or other tenure arrangement
+- demonstrate how you will meet financial obligations of a lease, licence or other tenure arrangement

 For leases only, you must also have a damage policy covering full replacement value of buildings and fixtures.
 For information on incorporating an association, visit the Office of Fair Trading.

-Lease documents are registered in the Department of Natural Resources and Mines.
+Lease documents are registered in the Department of Natural Resources, Mines and Energy.
 You should consider a lease if you plan to make improvements and/or develop infrastructure at the facility.
 Responsibilities include: